Slay Anything: Production

-Filming

-"Slay Anything" was directed by Alexandra La Roche.
-Preparation on the episode started July 26, 2019 and ended August 6.
-Filming began the next day and ended on the 19th of the same month.

-Writing

 "Slay Anything" was written by Matthew Maala and Tyron B. Carter.
 Maala and Carter finished the production draft of the script on July 30, the blue revisions were then completed on August 1.
 The Full Pink draft was finished on August 5 and the final version, the yellow revisions, was completed on August 6.
-The episode's mention of "Newcastle Gang" is a reference to the NBC series Constantine.
-The purpose of the reference was to set up the conclusion of John Constantine's story line which was left unfinished due to the shows abrupt cancellation.
+The mention of the "Newcastle Gang" is a reference to the NBC series Constantine, where Matt Ryan's John Constantine originated.
+This line helped establish the continuation of Constantine's original storyline, which was left unfinished due to the show's abrupt cancellation.
 The episode was written as an homage to the slasher genre.

+"Slay Anything" was directed by Alexandra La Roche.
+Preparation on the episode started July 26, 2019 and ended August 6.
+Filming began the next day and ended on the 19th of the same month.

 Casting

 The episode stars Caity Lotz, Tala Ashe, Jes Macallan, Nick Zano, Matt Ryan, Brandon Routh, Dominic Purcell, Amy Louise Pemberton, Courtney Ford, and Maisie Richardson-Sellers as Sara Lance, Zari Tarazi, Nate Haywood, John Constantine, Ray Palmer, Mick Rory, Gideon (voice), Nora Darhk, and Charlie.
-Principal cast member Olivia Swann does not appear in this episode.

-Shayan Sobhian and Adam Tsekhman once again guest stars as Behrad Tarazi and Gary Green respectively.
-Seth Meriwether appears as Freddy Meyers whose name is an amalgamation of popular slasher film characters Freddy Kruger and Michael Myers.
+Shayan Sobhian and Adam Tsekhman reprise their recurring roles as Behrad Tarazi and Gary Green respectively.
+Seth Meriwether appears as Freddy Meyers.
+The character's name is an amalgamation of popular slasher film characters Freddy Kruger and Michael Myers.

 Release

 Broadcast

 "Slay Anything" was first aired in the United States on The CW on February 11, 2020.
 It was watched by 0.74 million people with a 0.2 share among adults 18–49.
-The episode was the third episode of season five produced but the fourth to air, due to "Crisis on Infinite Earths: Part 5" which aired a week before "Miss M.

-Home video

-"Slay Anything" was first released on DVD and Blu-ray as part of the Legends of Tomorrow season five box set on September 22, 2020.
-The episode is not available as an individual disc.
-However it is available digitally on Amazon Prime Video and Vudu.

 Critical reception

 "Slay Anything" was met with mixed reviews from critics.
 Jim Dandeneau of Den of Geek rated the episode a 3/5.
 Dandeneau called said that the episode "wasn't very good" and called it "mediocre".
 Despite this, Dandeneau claimed that this episode convinced him that Legends of Tomorrow is his favorite show.
 He finished his review with saying that even mediocre Legends episodes were still fun and worth watching.

-Sarah Little of TV Fanatic said that it was more humorous than cringe worthy.
 The A.V.
-Clubs Allison Shoemaker gave it "Top Pick" status and in her review she rated the episode a "A-".
+Clubs Allison Shoemaker gave it "Top Pick" status and in her review, she rated the episode a "A-".